-Working for a bank can be challenging and as an UX Designer, I faced two objectives: to improve the current lead gen experience and to bring more quality leads.
+Working for a bank can be challenging and as an UX Designer, I faced two objectives: how to improve the current lead generator experience and how to bring more quality leads.

 The online channel needed to gain more relevance to increase sales.
 Although there was a lead generator online which it cost per lead was cheap, the lead strategy was unclear and most of the calls that were attended through the Contact Center were about people asking for general information, but not necessarily potential customers.

 A second chance